lfe/mix/README.md

 A list of projects created with `mix_lfe`.
 More to come.

-* [Echo](https://github.com/meddle0x53/echo) is an example LFE OTP application, created with mix_lfe.
+* [Echo](https://github.com/meddle0x53/echo) is an example LFE OTP application, created with an outdated version of mix_lfe.

 ## TODO